ebleo/rosy-custard-cockatiels/md/learningnotes.md

 **amenable**: (*person*) easily persuaded or controlled; (*obj*) susceptable to
 **a priori**: (*adv*) in a way based on theoretical deduction rather than empirical observation--[source](https://www.google.com/search?q=a+priori&rlz=1C1NHXL_enUS713US713&oq=a+priori&aqs=chrome..69i57j69i64l2&sourceid=chrome&ie=UTF-8)
 **parity**: (*math*) even or odd; (*computing*) a function whose being even (or odd) provides a check on a set of binary values.
+**instantiation**: instantiation is creation of a thing that can do stuff; initiation is stuff that gets done [*source*](http://stackoverflow.com/questions/2330767/what-is-the-difference-between-instantiated-and-initialized)

 <Reference>
 [1]: https://en.wikipedia.org/wiki/Salt_(cryptography)